Biomedical Engineering MSc

 Fees quoted are per annum and are subject to an annual increase.

-Entry RequirementsA UK first or second class Honours degree or equivalent internationally recognised qualification usually in engineering or other appropriate science and technology subject areas.
+Entry RequirementsA UK first or second class Honours degree or equivalent internationally recognised qualification in an engineering; appropriate science or technology discipline.
 Other qualifications and relevant experience will be assessed on an individual basis.

 English Language Requirements